Some links in this post may be affiliate links

 Repot your Watch Chain Plant at the beginning of the growing season only when it becomes pot-bound.
 Use a pot that is 1 size larger than the current one to avoid overpotting.

 Confirm that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Use a clay pot as it is porous and allows the soil to dry out faster to keep it from staying wet for too long.
-Take a look at these terracotta pots with saucer on Amazon.
+Take a look at these terracotta pots on Amazon.

 Before repotting, ensure that the soil is dry.
 Slip the plant out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.